TheThingsNetwork/docs/_content/applications/tago/index.md

 [TagoIO](https://tago.io/) allows you to quickly store, visualize, and act on sensor data.

 Here you will learn how to integrate TTN LoRaWAN devices with [TagoIO](https://tago.io/).
-You will be able to send data from your devices (uplink) to TagoIO and back to them (downlink).
+You will be able to send data from your devices (uplink) to TagoIO and back from TagoIO to the devices (downlink).

 ## 1. TagoIO Setup
 After creating an account on [Tago.io](https://tago.io/), go to Devices, click on *Add Devices*, and filter by LoRaWAN TTN.
 Then, search for the device that you want to add.
-If you don't find it, select the type *Custom TTN Device*.
+If you do not find it, select the type *Custom TTN Device*.

-> When selecting Custom TTN Device connector, a payload parse will NOT be included on the new device.
-You will need to add your own parser to extract values.

 Just give a name for the device, type the device EUI, and click on the **Create Device** button.